Nicholas DiOrio is a member of the Distributed Systems and Storage Group in the Strategic Energy Analysis Center.

 Solar plus storage operation (optimizing battery dispatch for economic benefit)

-Modeling performance of renewable energy systems (PV, thermal systems)
+Modeling performance of renewable energy systems (photovoltaic, thermal systems)

 Prior Work Experience